elebumm/RedditVideoMakerBot/README.md

 ## Requirements

 - Python 3.6+
-- Playwright (this should install automatically in installation)
+- Playwright (this should install automatically in installation, if not you need to install it manually by running the command `pip install playwright` or if that doesn't work, you can try `pip3 install playwright`)

 ## Installation 👩‍💻